monarrk/trOS/README.md

 zig build qemu -Dgdb
 ```

-if you want a very small binary:
+if you want a very small binary: (NOTE this usually makes the kernel not functional; not recommended)

 ```
 zig build -Drelease-fast